I-had-a-bad-idea/DocGen/docs/llm_summary.md

     requirements: list[str]
     usage: str
     symbols: list[SymbolOutput]

 ### Purpose
-Represents the documentation of a code file.
+A Pydantic model for representing the documentation of code.

 ### Details
-Not specified.
+This class defines the fields that represent the documentation of code, including its overview, language, key components, requirements, usage, and a list of symbols.

 ### Usage
-To use this class, you need to create an instance with the desired values for each attribute.
+To use this class, you need to create an instance of it and define its fields.

 ---

 ## Input ![class](https://img.shields.io/badge/class-purple?style=flat)

-- **Defined on lines:** 42–50
+- **Defined on lines:** 42–51
 - **Symbol kind:** class

 ### Definition
 class Input(BaseModel):
     file_path: str
     code: str

 ### Purpose
-Represents the input to the summarization function.
+A Pydantic model for representing input to the summarization function.

 ### Details
-Not specified.
+This class defines the fields that represent input to the summarization function, including its file path and code.

 ### Usage
-To use this class, you need to create an instance with the desired values for each attribute.
+To use this class, you need to create an instance of it and define its fields.

 ---

 ## MAX_CONTEXT ![variable](https://img.shields.io/badge/variable-blue?style=flat)

-- **Defined on line:** 52
+- **Defined on line:** 53
 - **Symbol kind:** variable

 ### Definition
 MAX_CONTEXT = 32768 # 32.768 tokens

 ### Purpose
-The maximum context size for the summarization model.
+The maximum context size for the summarization function.

 ### Details
-Not specified.
+This variable defines the maximum number of tokens that can be processed in a single request to the Ollama API.

 ### Usage
-To use this variable, you need to assign it a value before calling the `summarize_code` function.
+To use this variable, you need to reference it when calling the `summarize_code` function.

 ---